 Oxford’s physicists work on understanding the behaviour of the large volume of gas, heated to over ten times the temperature at the centre of the sun, that will form the core of a fusion reactor based on ‘magnetic confinement’.
 The methods and theory of the alternative ‘inertial laser-fusion’ reactor are also addressed, using the tools and concepts of astrophysics.
 Oxford research also investigates the new and improved materials that are critical for fusion energy: including high-temperature super-conductors, reduced-activation steels to eliminate long-lived waste, radiation-resistant copper alloys for heat extraction components and plasma-resistant tungsten.

 Forming a balanced view on the future of nuclear power requires understanding and information on future technologies and their role in policy and governance.
 Defining the risks, safety and environmental impact of nuclear energy are critical for public and regulator acceptance of the technology, and the next generation of nuclear power systems must be demonstrably safer, proliferation resistant and efficient.
-Oxfords’ researchers contribute to national forums including the UK Nuclear Innovation and Research Advisory Board NIRAB, OECD-NEA, European Energy Research Alliance and Gen IV GIF.
+Oxfords’ researchers contribute to national forums including the UK Nuclear Innovation and Research Advisory Board NIRAB, OECD-NEA, European Energy Research Alliance and Gen IV GIF and is a member of the SW Nuclear Hub.